wp-plugins/svg-vector-icon-plugin/readme.txt

 == Changelog ==

+= 3.1.6 - April 9th, 2015 =
+* Free version is now limited to 10 custom icons.
+Pro version allows for unlimited number of icons. ( Any sites using more than 10 icons prior to this update will continue to work )

 = 3.1.5 - March 26th, 2015 =
 * Fixed minor CSS issue.
 Some themes were overriding the font family attribute on our icons, so we've added an !important tag to our styles.